Kirbyy1/Simple-Discord-SelfBot/README.md

 ```

-# Terms of Use Disclaimer for Educational Project
+# Terms of Use Disclaimer
 This project is for educational purposes only and any use in violation of terms of service is the responsibility of the user.